Deploy to Cloudflare

 { "$schema": "node_modules/wrangler/config-schema.json", "name": "my-emdash-site", "compatibility_date": "2025-01-15", "compatibility_flags": ["nodejs_compat"],

-Section titled “Configure EmDash”Update your Astro configuration to use D1 and R2:
+Section titled “Configure EmDash”The following Astro configuration uses the D1 and R2 bindings.

 If the database is empty (no collections) and the setup wizard hasn’t been completed, EmDash also applies a seed file on first boot.
 The seed is read at build time from .emdash/seed.json, the path in package.json#emdash.seed, or seed/seed.json — whichever is found first — and inlined into the bundle.
 If none is present, a built-in default seed is used.
 Subsequent deploys against an existing database leave its content alone.